CMTA/CMTAT-LayerZero/README.md

 **Issue**: Tokens not arriving on destination chain

 - **Solution**: Check LayerZero Scan to see if the message was delivered.
 Delivery can take a few minutes.
+If tokens were burned on the source chain but not minted on the destination, see the [Handling Failed Transactions](#handling-failed-transactions-on-destination-chain) section above.

 ## Additional Resources